REGISTER for SONG CAMP ITALY: $795

 Prices for registration are stated in U.S. Dollars (US$).

-This includes 4 days of intensive songwriting and performance instruction, a wonderful welcome dinner, evening open stage performances and song circles, the closing concert and more.
+This includes 4 days of intensive songwriting and performance instruction, a wonderful welcome dinner, 5 nights of music including evening open stage performances and song circles, premium seats for the faculty closing concerts and more.

 Prices for registration are stated in U.S. Dollars (US$).